John-Allard/treemble-site/docs/use-cases.md

   Story paths designed with two options at each decision point can be extracted and re-edited as binary trees.

 - **Single-elimination tournament brackets**
-  Sports or e-sports brackets progress via head-to-head matches, forming a perfectly bifurcating tree.
+  Sports or e-sports brackets progress via head-to-head matches.

 ---

-## 4. Education & Outreach

-- **Teaching phylogenetics / clustering**
-  Let students sketch trees by hand or drag-and-drop tip names, then immediately export a Newick string to see how their trees parse in R or Python, or.

-- **Interactive workshops**
-  Use Treemble in live demos—draw, export, and re-draw—to illustrate the impact of different tree shapes on evolutionary inferences.

----

-## 5. Figures, Posters & Publications
+## 4. Figures, Posters & Publications

 - **Rapid figure prototyping**
   Sketch a draft tree, export SVG, drop into Illustrator or Inkscape, and add styling—all in minutes instead of hours.